larsmw/CaRMen/README.md

 The foundational thought for this project is to create a CRM system that is ACID and GDPR compliant,

 # Build on shoulders of Giants
 This project is built on top of many other great projects.
+As foundation Symfony is used to manage routes, controllers and fundamental features.

 As a cookie manager I use : https://silktide.com/consent-manager/install/